alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

 For that reason, "Total users" is used as the default metric in most examples.

-Google defines Total users as the number of unique users who triggered any event during the selected date range.
+Google defines "Total users" as the number of unique users who triggered any event during the selected date range.

 It is not a perfectly precise measure in every context, but it is consistent and comparable.
 This makes it useful for understanding relative differences between pages, journeys or user groups.